alihbaloch/ArticleHub/README.md

 # ArticleHub

-## A web application written in Python with Django backend and html, css and javascript for frontend.
-It uses NEWSAPI to get information about news articles and displays the article titles, images, descriptions, and url's to the user.
+## Project Description
+* Utilizes Python and Django for backend development
+* Employs HTML, CSS, and JavaScript for frontend components
+* Integrates NEWSAPI to gather data on news articles
+* Presents article titles, images, descriptions, and URL links to users

 ## [Watch the Video Demo](https://vimeo.com/869726456)

 ## Features: